 Structure and Curriculum

-The first year begins with an orientation, including ACLS and ATLS courses.
-The three blocks in Parkland Memorial Hospital's ED, two blocks in Children's Medical Center's ED, and off-service rotations are carefully designed to furnish important clinical background pertinent to the practice of emergency medicine.
-A monthly EM intern conference is scheduled each month to provide didactic and hands-on workshops to assist the intern in gaining the knowledge and skills necessary to practice emergency medicine at the resident level.
-Dinner is provided afterwards and is a social time to catch up with fellow interns and address any concerns of intern class.
-Monthly topics include: Management of common EM complaints (chest pain, shortness of breath, back pain, HTN, headache, etc), wound care, EM procedures, ophtho evaluation including use of the slit lamp, resuscitation skills, EKG interpretation, how to survive journal club and developing a scholarly project, radiography, orthopedics, "Transitioning to the second year resident level," and more.
+The first year begins with an orientation, including ACLS, PALS, and ATLS courses.
+The four blocks in the Parkland Memorial Hospital’s ED, 1.5 blocks in Children’s Health℠ Children’s Medical Center's ED, several critical care rotations and other off-service experiences are carefully designed to furnish important clinical background pertinent to the practice of emergency medicine.
+We have a graduated EM intern orientation and a special EM intern conference series scheduled each month to provide didactic and hands-on workshops to assist the intern in gaining the knowledge and skills necessary to practice emergency medicine at the resident level.

-During the third year, residents assume administrative responsibility for the ED, including patient flow and patient care.
+During the third year, residents refine all of the skills acquired during the second year of training.
+They assume administrative responsibility for the ED, including patient flow and patient care.
 Management techniques and patient care skills are maximized during this year.
-Residents present their research project or other scholarly project at the completion of the residency.
+PGY-3 work an average of 15 shifts each block in the Parkland ED.
+Each shift is 10 hours with 2 hours of overlap in between.
+Senior residents are required to do a scholarly activity and performance improvement project by the completion of their training.

 - Pediatric EM at Children's (2 blocks)